MediShield Life Review 2020: Why Are Our Premiums Still Increasing in This Economic Climate?

 However, sub-acute care is costlier as it involves the treatment of complicated medical conditions.

-And improve coverage of costlier type of outpatient radiotherapy treatments.
+And also improve coverage of the costlier types of outpatient radiotherapy treatments.

 Increase in Annual Claim Limit from $100,000 to $150,000